-b.
-Determine the number of huge pages that will be needed, based on your GemStone configuration.
+Calculate the number of huge pages that will be needed, based on your GemStone configuration.
 This is calculated by the utility largememorypages.
 This utility needs several details to compute the number of required pages: the shared page cache size, the maximum number of GemStone processes, and the number of shared counters.
 These can be provided by arguments or read from an existing configuration file.
+When using a configuration file, the file must have large memory pages (SHR_PAGE_CACHE_LARGE_MEMORY_PAGE_POLICY) enabled, and page size (SHR_PAGE_CACHE_LARGE_MEMORY_PAGE_SIZE_MB) set, if the calculated default page size is not correct.